'Top-Up’ Locum Insurance from MIAB complements NHS Sickness Reimbursement

 The policy is available on a Benefit (receipts not always necessary to claim) or Indemnified (receipts required) basis.
 It offers reassurance that unnecessary, unplanned financial strains are not placed on the business due to long-term absences - the full cost of cover can be budgeted for, over and above the maximum reimbursement level for GP sickness and accident absence.

-The policy offers additional benefits, such as the option to add maternity/paternity/adoption cover if required, and to mix and match top-up and standard locum covers under one policy to allow all members to be insured separately against their individual requirements.
+The policy offers the option to mix and match top-up and standard locum covers under one policy to allow all members to be insured separately against their individual requirements.

 Caring for those that care the most

 As an acknowledged leader in Locum Insurance, inventing many of the features now taken for granted (such as absence-based underwriting and cover for non-sickness-related absences), MIAB was able to leverage its expertise and insurer relationships to design this new, innovative Top Up policy for GP practices.